wpbrown/oakproxy/docs/README.md

 Name | Default | Description
 --- | --- | ---
 StoreToFilePath | *optional* | A full directory path where keys should be stored (this can be a local path or a UNC share path).
 StoreToBlobContainer | *optional* | A full URI with SAS token to an Azure Blob to store the encrypted keys.
-Managed identity for authentication to storage is [not yet supported](https://github.com/wpbrown/oakproxy/issues/45).
+If no SAS token is provided, the Manage Identity of the Azure resource the application is running on will be used.
+If a Managed Identity is not enabled, an error will be thrown.
 ProtectWithKeyVaultKey | *optional* | The name of a Key Vault key used to encrypt the session keys. `KeyVault` must be configured on `Server` to use this option.
 ProtectWithCertificate  | *optional* |  A single certificate object used to encrypt the session keys.
 UnprotectWithCertificates | *optional* | An array of one or more certificate objects, which can be used to decrypt existing session keys.
 This is used to support key rotation.